cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 response to AMTgraphRelaySync（ relay, peer, `fileAMTroot`, selector(range of the trie)) If the `fileAMTroot` exists, then return the block.

-## E. process manager
+## E. process manager - main func
+ * myChainsList[].add (TAU), autodiscovery = off
  * onGenesisMsg creation, default each chain is "auto-relay", means genesis miner will check tau chain and add  tau relay into own chain.  auto-relay is a local config for the chain creator. any other peer can add relay info on community chain
+ * onHamtGraphsyncMsg,
+ if hamtsync not finish, reject; else
- * onHamtGraphsyncMsg Response HAMT with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
+ A.Response HAMT with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
 One instatnce per connection to prevent ddos.
+ * on AMTGraphSyncMsg
+  if amtsync not finish, reject; else
- * on HMTGraphSyncMsg D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
+ D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位
- * onMyDownloadQue.has iten, launch File Downloader. (download files and logging download data)
+ * onMyDownloadQue. not empty and C process not in running, then launch C. File Downloader. (download files and logging download data)  // download is single process too.

 * Process manager, main(); according to resource config, decide how many each of above 4 process instance existing and manager DDOS. * Infinite for loop B. Collect votings from chain peers to discover the chainid's safety state root. (single thread func).